 If you had one suggestion about leadership to share with a colleague of a younger or older generation than you, what would it be?

 Show initiative.
 I’m of the Generation X cohort and part of the latchkey generation.
 Nearly every day I came home to an empty house after school.
 I was responsible for making my own snack or starting my homework.
 Although questions are always welcome, try to look for answers on your own first.
-This will allow you to feel more connected to your work and your colleagues will notice your initiative.
+This will allow you to feel more connected to your work and your colleagues will take note of your initiative.

 What is your spirit animal?